This Keto Angel Food Cake recipe is absolutely heavenly. And each slice of this angelic sponge cake has just 58 calories and 10g net carbs.

 Step 3.
 In a medium-sized bowl, sift together ¼ cup sweetener and 1 cup arrowroot starch.

 Step 4.
-In the large mixing bowl, use an electric mixer to beat the egg whites on medium-high speed until foamy, 30 seconds.
-Keep the speed at medium-migh for the rest of the recipe.
+In the large mixing bowl, use a stand mixer or an electric mixer to beat the egg whites on medium-high speed until foamy, 30 seconds.
+Keep the speed at medium-high for the rest of the recipe.

 Step 5.
 Add cream of tartar, almond extract, and vanilla extract and beat until soft peaks form.